EENI Global Business School.

 3. Kyrgyzstan

-The China-Pakistan Economic Corridor will significantly improve China's ability to expand its economic and strategic relations with the countries of the Middle East, especially with the member countries of the Cooperation Council for the Arab States of the Gulf (GCC): Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
+The China-Pakistan Economic Corridor will significantly improve China's ability to expand its economic and strategic relations with the countries of the Middle East, especially with the member countries of the GCC: Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the Emirates.

 Asian regional economic communities related to the China-Pakistan Economic Corridor